jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 > __--- The people's choice: How the Voter Makes Up His Mind in a Presidential Campaign__

-> Every individual carries around with him germs of observations and half-forgoten experiences.
+> Every individual carries around with him germs of observations and half-forgotten experiences.
 >
 > __--- The people's choice: How the Voter Makes Up His Mind in a Presidential Campaign__